 Vitamin D contributes to the normal growth and development of bones in children and the maintenance of bone growth in adults.
 It also helps maintain normal immune system function.
 Vitamin D can be absorbed via food intake or can be formed in the skin under the influence of sunlight.
 Nevertheless, a deficiency is possible and in many cases a supplement of vitamin D is required.

 - Ensure you and your children spend some time outside each day during the summer months before applying sunscreen.
 Sunscreen should be used to prevent sunburn.

-- Some foods in the UK and Ireland are fortified with vitamin D, including some yogurts, some breakfast cereals and some breads.
+- Some foods are fortified with vitamin D, including some yogurts, some breakfast cereals and some bread.
 Try to incorporate these into your diet and eat oily fish once or twice a week.

-- Take a daily supplement of 10 micrograms (400IU) and look out for the preferred form of vitamin D3
+- Take a daily supplement and look out for the preferred form of vitamin D3